datatrocoli/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

-Added some local info to local repo
+Added some local info to local repo:

+- Formatted a bit more this list
+- This time there wasn't a conflict due to the head or conflict in the files
+- Testing with a bulleted list here